kaanxweb/kaanxweb/README.md

 -👀 Hello!
 My name is Kaan.
-I am a Front End and Back-End developer.
+I am a Full Stack Web developer.

 -:computer: I do not have a specific language that I actively use, but you can see the programming languages I have recently worked on through my repository.
 I will continue to share projects that I think can benefit the community on my github account.